ibm-cloud-docs/log-analysis/provision.md

 3. To filter the list of services that is displayed, select the **Developer Tools** category.

 4. Click the **{{site.data.keyword.la_full_notm}}** tile.
-The *Observability* Dashboard opens.

-5. Select **Create instance**.

-6. Enter a name for the service instance.
+5. Enter a name for the service instance.

-7. Select a resource group.
+6. Select a resource group.

     By default, the **Default** resource group is set.

     **Note:** If you are not able to select a resource group, check that you have editing permissions on the resource group where you want to provision the instance.

-8. Select the **Lite** service plan.
+7. Select the **Lite** service plan.

     By default, the **Lite** plan is set.

     For more information about other service plans, see [Pricing plans](/docs/services/Log-Analysis-with-LogDNA/overview.html#pricing_plans).

-9. To provision the {{site.data.keyword.la_full_notm}} service in the {{site.data.keyword.Bluemix_notm}} resource group where you are logged in, click **Create**.
+8. Click **Create**.

-After you provision an instance,
+After you provision an instance, the *Logging* dashboard opens.

-* The *Observability* dashboard opens.
-* A service ID is automatically created.
-You can use this service ID to get the ingestion key for your instance.

 Next, configure a log source by adding a LogDNA agent.
-This agent is responsible for collecting and forwarding logs to LogDNA.
+This agent is responsible for collecting and forwarding logs to your instance.

 ## Provisioning an instance through the CLI